Use R-powered Power BI visuals in Power BI

 You do not need to install R to use R-powered Power BI visuals in the Power BI service, however, if you want to use R-powered Power BI visuals in Power BI Desktop you must install R on the local machine.
 You can download R from the following locations:

-Once the visual is downloaded (which is like downloading any file from your browser), go to Power BI Desktop and click More options (...) in the Visualizations pane, and select Import from file.
+Once the visual is downloaded (which is like downloading any file from your browser), go to Power BI Desktop, select More options (...) in the Visualizations pane, and select Import a visual from a file.

 You're warned about importing a custom visual, as shown in the following image: